-FIGURE 5.11 Frequency of Safe Distances for Large Daytime Chlorine Spills Resulting from Vehicular Accidents and Tank Car Derailments (Percentiles are denoted by open circles superimposed on the curves.
-These are a subset of cases shown in Figure 5.3.)
+FIGURE 5.11 Frequency of Safe Distances for Large Daytime Chlorine Spills Resulting from Vehicular Accidents and Tank Car Derailments (Percentiles are denoted by open circles superimposed on the curves.)

 FIGURE 5.12 Frequency of Safe Distances for Highway Accidents Involving 4,000-gal Cargo Tanks of Fuming Nitric Acid in Summer and Winter Conditions (This shows the effects of seasonal climatology.
 Percentiles are denoted by open circles superimposed on the curves.)